 Proposition 28 funds are allocated to schools for the purpose of arts instruction.
 Dollars are allocated to each individual school site based on its enrollment and count of economically disadvantaged pupils.
-For fiscal year 2024-25, 70% of the estimated allocation will be distributed to schools at Budget Development, and the balance at Norm Day.
+80% must be spent on certificated or classified staff providing direct support of Visual and Performing Arts instruction.
+(Note: For elementary schools, the 80% staffing requirement will fund elementary arts itinerant teachers.
+There is no flexibility allowed on this resource.)